onlymattjohnson/vote-by-mail-cook-county/README.md

 * [Online](https://mailvoting.cookcountyclerkil.gov/)
 * [By Paper Form](https://www.cookcountyclerk.com/sites/default/files/pdfs/MB%20App%2011-2020_EN.pdf)

-## How do I request an mail ballot if I am currently overseas?
+## How do I request an mail ballot if I am currently outside of the United States?

-If you are an Illinois resident that is **currently living overseas**, you can request a mail ballot using the Federal Postcard Application (FPCA)
+If you are an Illinois resident that is **currently living outside of the United States**, you can request a mail ballot using the [Federal Postcard Application (FPCA)]((https://app.chicagoelections.com/documents/general/FPCA-Federal-Post-Card-Application.pdf)

 ### City of Chicago

+City of Chicago residents who are currently residing overseas should return their application using one of the following
+* by email at fpca@chicagoelections.gov
+* by fax to 312-269-0626 or 312-263-3649

+#### Temporarily residing outside of the USA
+**Unregistered voters** who are temporarily residing outside of the United States must submit the [FPCA Paper Form](https://app.chicagoelections.com/documents/general/FPCA-Federal-Post-Card-Application.pdf) by October 5, 2020 to register and request a ballot.

+**Currently registered voters** who are temporarily residing outside of the United States must submit the [FPCA Paper Form](https://app.chicagoelections.com/documents/general/FPCA-Federal-Post-Card-Application.pdf) by October 26, 2020 to request a ballot.

+#### Permanently residing outside of the USA
+**Voters** who are permantly residing outside of the United States must submit the [FPCA Paper Form](https://app.chicagoelections.com/documents/general/FPCA-Federal-Post-Card-Application.pdf) by October 5, 2020 to register and/or request a ballot.

+### Suburban Cook County

 #### Temporarily residing outside of the USA
 **Unregistered voters** who are temporarily residing outside of the United States must submit the [FPCA Paper Form](https://app.chicagoelections.com/documents/general/FPCA-Federal-Post-Card-Application.pdf) by October 5, 2020 to register and request a ballot.